 Core Concepts

-Interactive Differential Privacy
+Differential Privacy

 Privacy is crucial in data science and machine learning, especially regarding sensitive data.
 The problem is how to analyse and share statistical data without compromising privacy.
 In this scenario, a privacy breach occurs when someone unauthorised can infer the original information from a private database.
 Differential privacy is a robust framework for keeping individual information safe during data analysis.